Carnagion/dissertation/diss/diss.typ

 #figure(
     branch-bound-heathrow-avg-runtimes,
     caption: [
-        Mean runtimes for each de-icing approach of the branch-and-bound program for each problem instance from London Heathrow
+        Mean runtimes for each problem instance from London Heathrow solved by the branch-and-bound program using each de-icing approach
     ],
 ) <chart:branch-bound-heathrow-avg-runtimes>